Baseline Overview

 Review an Existing Document Baseline

-To review an existing document baseline, refer to the Baselines Tab on the left sidebar as shown with a signature below.
+To review an existing baseline, navigate to the Baselines tab in the left sidebar.

 Figure 4: Viewing an existing Baseline